sh1boot/sh1boot.github.io/_posts/2025-03-30-poisoning-delinquent-ai-crawlers.md

 Now I really don't know JavaScript at all, but I can copy-paste like a pro.
-It's not at all my place to try to teach anybody the language, but I'll repeat what I've stumbled across all the same.
+It's not at all my place to try to teach anybody the language, but nevertheless I'll repeat what I've stumbled across as I went along...

 To make a Mad Libs generator it turns out there are these [template literals][] which do the job nicely.